 - Extensive reporting and data visualization to be able to easily draw actionable insight from the data

 - Automatic discovery and linkage of related documents such as amendments to master agreements

 - Simplicity within the UI for information layering and normalization, to allow the ML framework to effectively use all available information and to allow users and engineers to quickly find and prepare it for use

-The result of this combination of technologies are a platform with unique capabilities for users.
+The result of this combination of technologies is a platform with unique capabilities for users.
 This includes the flexibility for users to provide just one example to the system and meet their objectives, or efficiently provide from 50 to 300 examples for different outcomes — depending on their needs.
 Add to this the extremely granular extraction levels, the normalization of numeric values, our extensive APIs, and our patented non-standard clause detection, and our customers receive extremely high value from the Seal platform.”

-Whilst this was written when version 5 was the current offering, the essence of what a contract analytics platform needs to deliver still holds true.
-The combination people, process and methods into a single processing pipeline allows for the fastest and most flexible information extraction – and fundamentally, that is what our Global 2000 customers care about.
+Whilst this was written when Version 5 was the current offering, the essence of what a contract analytics platform needs to deliver still holds true.
+The combination of people, process and methods into a single processing pipeline allows for the fastest and most flexible information extraction – and fundamentally, that is what our Global 2000 customers care about.

 So, A is for Analyze although it could also stand for accurate, ambitious and awesome!

 Next week we’ll take a look at L and round out the series.